KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 where $a_{ij}$ denotes the entries of the adjacency matrix (for a given network) and $N$ is the number of nodes. \
 Remark: Depending on the choice of parameters in the model the behaviour change qualitatively (saddle node bifurcation, limit cycles, Hopf bifurcation, etc.).

+## Requirements
+class:
+import networkx as nx
+import numpy as np
+import random as rd

+visualizations:
+import numpy as np
+import matplotlib.pyplot as plt from scipy.signal import find_peaks
+import seaborn as sns
+from pathlib import Path
+import os
+from datetime import datetime
+from moviepy.editor import *

 ## Given network with local FitzHugh-Nagumo dynamics:
      coupling = 1
      G = nx.watts_strogatz_graph(100, 2, 0)